Dkowald/kwld.GitPackage/doc/GitGet.md

 --target-path:[target-path]

 Explicit define target path.
-Also used as the action.
+Alternately used as the action.
 Defaults to current directory (./).

 ## .gitpackage format